TEAMMATES/teammates/devdocs/settingUp.md

 * If you have installed a separate Firefox version, you can choose which Firefox binary to use.
 You can specify the custom path in `test.firefox.path` value inside the `test.properties` file.

-####Chrome
-* If you are planning to test changes to JavaScript code, disable javascript caching for Chrome :
-    * Press ctrl-shift-j to bring up the Web Console.
-    * At the bottom-right corner, there is a settings button.
-Click on that.
-    * Under the General tab, check 'Disable Cache'
-* The chromedriver process started by the test suite will not automatically get killed after the tests have finished executing.
-  You will need to manually kill these processes after the tests are done.
-  On Windows, you can do this using the Task Manager or `tskill` DOS command.

 ###Running the test suite outside Eclipse
 Typically, we run the test suite within Eclipse.
 But core developers may prefer